 Drosophyllum naturally occurs in the southern coastal region of Portugal and thrives in arid climates.
 This differs vastly from the humid savanna of the coastal Eastern United States or tropical rain forests of the South Pacific.
-The ability of this plants to maintain dewy leaves in the hot semi-desert region is a marvel in its own rite but it is assumed that the daily fog from the Atlantic ocean helps to invigorate and maintain its summer growth.
+The ability of these plants to maintain dewy leaves in the hot semi-desert region is a marvel in its own right but it is assumed that the daily fog from the Atlantic ocean helps to invigorate and maintain its summer growth.

-Drosophyllum lusitanicum are rarely found for sale except at a few carnivorous plant nurseries.
-Shipping will typically shock and kill the plants because the root system do not tolerate being disturbed.
-For this reason most plants are started from seed in the pot that the plant will spend its adult life in.
+Drosophyllum lusitanicum is rarely found for sale except at a few carnivorous plant nurseries.
+Shipping will typically shock and kill the plants because the root system does not tolerate being disturbed.
+For this reason, most plants are started from seed in the pot that the plant will spend its adult life in.
 Transplanting mature plants is not usually successful.

 Cultivating Drosophyllum lusitanicum

-High light levels are vital to the plants health.
+High light levels are vital to the plant’s health.
 It should see direct sunlight all day.
 This helps create strong colorful leaves.
 It is not advisable to grow plants indoors.
 The grower may have success indoors if grown under high output grow lights.

 Light winter frosts are common in its natural habitat.
 Plants are able to survive temperatures as low as -10ºC.
 The plant will wilt from the cold but will revive if daytime temperatures rise above freezing.
-Do not subject the plant to temperatures higher than 40ºC during the summer time.
+Do not subject the plant to temperatures higher than 40ºC during the summertime.